JamieEffSee/Other-Projects/Piaoliang Mandarin Assistant/readme.md

 **RELEASE NOTES**

 *v2.2 \- Quiz mode keyboard support \- 2026 Mar 11*\
 --> No more mouse mashing!
-Keyboard functionality has been added to the Quiz/Review environment with fully-customizable keybindings.\
+Keyboard functionality has been added to the Quiz/Review environment with fully customizable keybindings.\
 Change your keybindings using the newly tweaked Settings Menu UI.\
 The default keybindings are:\
 &nbsp;&nbsp;&nbsp;&nbsp;**Previous Card** - Left Arrow\